 If you want to learn quickly, effectively and have a little fun on the way, turn your eyes and ears towards JapanesePod101’s YouTube channel.

-Recently, JapanesePod101 has listened to suggestions from users and enhanced videos by taking the best parts of its audio podcast series and putting them in video form.
+In response to user suggestion, JapanesePod101 has a number of enhanced videos created by taking the best parts of its audio podcast series and putting them in video form.
 They’ve called this video series “Innovative Japanese” and it features an entertaining host, cartoons and lots of opportunities for personal interaction.

 Loving their awesome YouTube channel?
 Then you should swing by the official JapanesePod101 website and see their full program—the audio and video lessons here are complemented with interactive learning tools.
 While the full program requires a paid membership, you can take it for a spin with the free trial.